 - UAL Corporation and United Air Lines in several offerings, including registered offerings of pass through certificates (EETCs); high‑yield senior secured debt offerings; a convertible senior debt offering; and common stock offerings.
 Mr. Fogg also represented UAL in connection with its merger with Continental Airlines;

-- The initial purchasers in connection with $600 million and $500 million high‑yield senior debt offerings of NCR Corporation;
+- The initial purchasers in connection with the $600 million and $500 million high‑yield senior debt offerings of NCR Corporation;

 - American Water Works Company in several offerings, including its $1.35 billion initial public offering as well as several follow‑on equity offerings and numerous debt offerings;

-- The underwriters in the $2.9 billion registered mandatory convertible preferred stock offering, the $2.9 billion registered common stock offering and the $6 billion registered high‑yield senior debt offering (at the time the largest high‑yield debt offering in history) of Freeport‑McMoRan Copper & Gold in connection with the acquisition of Phelps Dodge; and
+- The underwriters in the $2.9 billion registered mandatory convertible preferred stock offering, $2.9 billion registered common stock offering and $6 billion registered high‑yield senior debt offering (at the time the largest high‑yield debt offering in history) of Freeport‑McMoRan Copper & Gold in connection with the acquisition of Phelps Dodge; and

 - The underwriters, led by J.P.
-Morgan and Morgan Stanley, in the $189 million initial public offering of Class A Common Stock of Green Dot Corporation, and the subsequent $260 million offering of Class A common stock of Green Dot.
+Morgan and Morgan Stanley, in the $189 million initial public offering of class A common stock of Green Dot Corporation, and the subsequent $260 million offering of class A common stock of Green Dot.

-Mr. Fogg is designated underwriters’ counsel for a number of companies, including JPMorgan Chase & Co. (approximately 50 offerings since the beginning of 2008), United Rentals, DuPont, The Mosaic Company, Freeport‑McMoRan Copper & Gold and Graftech.
+Mr. Fogg is designated underwriters’ counsel for a number of companies, including JPMorgan Chase & Co. (approximately 85 offerings since the beginning of 2008), United Rentals, DuPont, The Mosaic Company, Freeport‑McMoRan Copper & Gold and Graftech.

-Mr. Fogg has been repeatedly cited as one of the country’s leading capital markets practitioners by, among others, Chambers USA: America’s Leading Lawyers for Business from 2008 through 2013; Chambers Global: The World’s Leading Lawyers for Business from 2009 through 2013; The Legal 500 from 2011 through 2013; IFLR1000: The Guide to the World’s Leading Financial Law Firms from 2008 through 2014; The Best Lawyers in America from 2007 through 2014; and Super Lawyers in 2012 and 2013.
+Mr. Fogg has been repeatedly cited as one of the country’s leading capital markets practitioners by, among others, Chambers USA: America’s Leading Lawyers for Business from 2008 through 2016; Chambers Global: The World’s Leading Lawyers for Business from 2009 through 2017; The Legal 500 from 2011 through 2016; IFLR1000 from 2008 through 2017; The Best Lawyers in America from 2007 through 2017; and Super Lawyers from 2012 through 2016.

-Mr. Fogg may be reached by phone at 212‑474‑1131 or by email at firstname.lastname@example.org.
+Mr. Fogg may be reached by phone at +1‑212‑474‑1131 or by email at firstname.lastname@example.org.